jsqrt/acf-generator/README.md

+# ACF Generator

-Plugin for converting HTML to PHP markup with included Advanced Custom Fields.
+### Plugin for converting HTML to PHP markup with included Advanced Custom Fields.

 - Easy configurateble convertation.
 - Generates PHP markup with replaced text contents, sources etc. by ACF commands (the_field(); or get_field();).